 However, what do we do about improving the culture (especially the rampant depictions of sex and violence), that corrupts the hearts and minds of children and teenagers, especially those children and teenagers who may pick up a gun, or another weapon, to attack their fellow students and the teachers protecting them?

 Maybe it’s time for people to start marching on Hollywood instead of marching on Washington.

 And, while we’re at it, how about putting Jesus Christ, the Bible, prayer, church, and family back in the public schools and on our movie and video screens?

 Editor’s Note: For more information on how to make America, and your family, culture wise, please read MOVIEGUIDE® Publisher Dr. Ted Baehr’s book THE CULTURE-WISE FAMILY.
 And, don’t forget to pre-order his new book, REEL TO REAL: 45 Movie Devotions for Families, which will be released in March.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!